 So the family members left, vowing not to be part of this.
 No one would support me, and no one would come with me to the appointment to help support Mum.
 And now Mum was terrified and didn’t want to go.

-After years of trying to get Mum to the stage where she might finally be assessed, all of it was ruined in minutes by my family’s baggage and fears of mental health services.
+After years of trying to get Mum to the stage where she agreed to be assessed, all of it was ruined in a few minutes by my family’s baggage and fears of mental health services.

 Now, she had this picture in her head of going to a mental asylum rather than visiting a memory clinic.
 I could only hope that Mum would still trust me and go with me in the morning and we finally get to the next stage – Dementia Diagnosis – The Appointment